epi2me-labs/wf-basecalling/docs/08_pipeline_overview.md

 wf-basecalling can perform data demultiplexing by providing the appropriate barcoding kit with the `--barcode_kit` option.
 This will generate a new `{{ out_dir }}/demuxed` directory, with one subfolder for each barcode and one additional `unclassified` folder for reads that cannot be demultiplexed.
 This option is not available for `dorado duplex`.
+Please note that the demultiplexed reads will always be in BAM format, even when the user sets `--output_bam false`.